 Exact figures of what proportion of organizations consider cloud repatriation and follow through with it are not entirely clear and statistics vary widely.
 A survey by AFCOM in 2020 found that 58% of respondents repatriated workloads in 2021.

-To contrast with those figures, a Gartner survey found that 21% of its respondents had repatriated workloads, but only 4% of those were from a public cloud provider, and the other were from colocation, SaaS and other outside services.
+To contrast with those figures, a Gartner survey found that 21% of its respondents had repatriated workloads, but only 4% of those were from a public cloud provider and the others were from colocation, SaaS and other outside services.

 One of the reasons why figures on cloud repatriation vary could be due to the survey parameters and what constitutes repatriation.
 Whereas some analyst firms will only count cost, compliance and security, others will include testing and QA.
 It is thought that cloud repatriation is decreasing though, even with the overall increase in cloud adoption.